 - Keep your own hidden record of the abuse.
 Include in it the names of the suspected perpetrators, the dates of any incidences of abuse, photographs of any injuries or inappropriate conditions, and otherwise document any information that could help prove your case.

-- Contact an experienced attorney to pursue a civil suit.
+- Contact an experienced Clarksville nursing home abuse attorney to pursue a civil suit.

-If you, a family member, or a friend has been a victim of nursing home abuse, do not hesitate to get in touch with the experienced team of nursing home abuse attorneys at Batson Nolan to discuss your case and begin working toward the compensation you deserve for the injuries and expenses you have suffered.
+If you, a family member, or a friend has been a victim of nursing home abuse, do not hesitate to get in touch with the experienced of a Clarksville nursing home abuse lawyer at Batson Nolan to discuss your case and begin working toward the compensation you deserve for the injuries and expenses you have suffered.

 As the oldest law office in the State of Tennessee, the litigators at Batson Nolan know exactly how to maximize your potential recovery through quality, aggressive litigation.
 Do not let your case be one of the many that go unnoticed and unreported.
 Call us today.